fedspendingtransparency/usaspending-api/using_the_api.md

 * `page` - If your request requires pagination, this parameter specifies the page of results to return.
 Default: 1
 * `limit` - The maximum length of a page in the response.
 Default: 100
+* `order` - Specify the ordering of the results.
+This should _always_ be a list, even if it is only of length one.
+It will order by the first entry, then the second, then the third, and so on in order.
+This defaults to ascending.
+To get descending order, put a `-` in front of the field name, e.g. to sort descending on `awarding_agency__name`, put `-awarding_agency__name` in the list.
 * `unique_values` - A list of fields for which you would like to know the unique values and how many items have that value.
 These are processed _after_ the filters.
 An example response with that value would be:
   ```
   {